Learn How To Trade Options Like A Pro!

 Implied volatility is the price of an option that reflects the expected degree of future movement in the underlying security or commodity price.

 Implied volatility is one of many factors that influences an options pricing model.
-For example, if a company’s stock has high implied volatility, its options will be more expensive than if their stocks had low implied volatility.
+For example, if a company’s stock has high implied volatility, its options will be more expensive than if its stocks had low implied volatility.
 Options pricing models use this variable and other variables to calculate the appropriate price for an option.

 There are four different ways to measure implied volatility.
-One way is using European call or puts option prices; another way is using historical data on realized stock prices; another way is by looking at historical changes in a stock’s annualized standard deviation; and finally, you could use actual changes in a stock’s annualized standard rate change over time (for example, based on its annualized daily rates) as your input.
+One way is using European call or puts options prices; another way is using historical data on realized stock prices; another way is by looking at historical changes in a stock’s annualized standard deviation; and finally, you could use actual changes in a stock’s annualized standard rate change over time (for example, based on its annualized daily rates) as your input.

 Implied Volatility and Implied Risk